guimochi/advent_of_code2023/README.md

 `nineoneonetwoneightwo`, there were some numbers missing.
 The last digit `two` was missing for example.
 It would found `eight` and I suppose it wouldn't use the letter t to compose the word `two`. <br>
 I then decided to use search instead of findall.
-It would only return the first match, but then I thought that I could use it both way to get.
+It would only return the first match, but then I thought that I could use it in reverse too.
 I checked the documentation but didn't find a way to start by finding the last match.
 I decided to reverse the string and then use search to get the last match.
 I also had to reserve the dictionary to get the matching string.